uzh-rpg/vilib/README.md

 ## Examples

 The test suite serves two purposes: verifying the functionality and providing examples for setting up the library calls properly.

+The EuRoC Machine Hall dataset mentioned in the paper for feature detection and tracking can be downloaded through our [custom script](blob/master/visual_lib/test/images/create_feature_detector_evaluation_data.sh).
+This is the dataset, that is used by default in the test code.
+Please note, that in our online example, the test image count has been reduced from the original 3682 to 100 for a quicker evaluation, but this may be readjusted any time [here](blob/master/visual_lib/test/src/tests.cpp).

-In case you would like to use the library in your own application, please consult the examples below:
+In case you would like to use the library in your application, we kindly ask you to consult the examples below:

 - Feature detection: [here](blob/master/visual_lib/test/src/feature_detection/test_fast.cpp)
 - Feature tracking: [here](blob/master/visual_lib/test/src/high_level/test_featuretracker.cpp)